DSC-McMaster-U/Auto-ML/README.md

 On a week by week basis, we will be tackling this broad roadmap through a list of specific tasks/features each contributer will take on.
 See the [open issues](https://github.com/DSC-McMaster-U/Auto-ML/issues) for a full list of proposed features (and known issues).

+### Agile Development
+We will be mimicking an agile development environment with this project, having weekly(ish) sprints to push out small features.
+Features will show up as issues, and will each get assigned to an individual at our sprint.
+Since we are mimicking a professional dev team, we want to follow python style conventions defined [here](https://peps.python.org/pep-0008/), and we'll be using pylint to ensure the code meets these specifications.
+We also want to implement unit testing, so each time you want to

 ## Project Challenges
 - Distinguish our service from Google Cloud's AutoML
-    - make the UI so friendly that little to know background in ML is needed to produce a model using our service
+    - make the UI so friendly that little to no background in ML is needed to produce a model using our service
 - Maintain user's data privacy
     - if cloud training is used, how is the model and the data it was trained on  protected from cloud to customer
     - secure storage of user's inputted dataset